This is a guide covering the good and bad of chimping in photography.

 Unfortunately, you might miss those special moments when you are busy chimping.

 A prime example of this would be action photography.
-People who need to get awesome shots when fighters trade blows with each other or when two race cars collide with each other and the car parts fly all over the place.
+People need to get awesome shots when fighters trade blows with each other or when two race cars collide with each other and the car parts fly all over the place.

 Chimping is highly disadvantageous for situations that have lots of action and surprising events in a short time frame.